-I need to more clearly understand what Jesus’ death on the cross and His resurrection has accomplished.
-I know it provides us the key to eternal life but I know it has done more than that.
+I need to more clearly understand what Jesus’ death on the cross and His resurrection accomplished.
+I know it provides us eternal life (and that is more than enough), but I know there are other results as well.
 I need to understand what His promises are for me during my life here on Earth.

 Clearly, Jesus did not promise a life free of suffering and He did not promise that we would never sin again.
 Though I have put my faith in Christ, I continue to struggle with sin.
 I know that sanctification is part of the Christian life, yet I’ve somehow fooled myself into thinking that my continuous struggle with sin means that I don’t really know God at all.
-However, no matter how much faith I have, I will always struggle with sin because of the state of the fallen state of human nature.
+No matter how much faith I have, I will always struggle with sin because of the fallen state of human nature.

 Therefore, I don’t need to flip out every time I make a mistake.
 It doesn’t mean God is far away and it doesn’t mean I have completely turned my back on Him.
 A better indication of the strength of my faith is my response to sin.
 No one is perfect so we don’t always respond correctly but when I do mess up I don’t need to lament a long list of mistakes and label my entire Christian life as a failure thinking I never really understood it to begin with.